johnmatula/jmsh/README.md

 <a name="iphone4"></a>
 ## I’m sorry — an iPhone 4?

 Yep!
-I’ve accrued an iPhone 4 fleet for the button panels because they are wildly cost effective for what you get:
+I’ve amassed a fleet of them because they are wildly cost-effective button panels.
+They have:
-* high-resolution, multi-touch display that looks good at wide angles
+* high-resolution, multi-touch displays, legible even at odd or extreme angles
 * a dedicated GPU
+* permanent jailbreak capability to customize every part of the hardware, software, and sensors
 * a speaker and microphone
-* Bluetooth, Wi-Fi, and AirPlay
+* Wi-Fi, Bluetooth, and AirPlay
-* a gyroscope and GPS, handy for self-leveling
+* ambient light sensor, gyroscope, and GPS (to stay in sync with the sun)
-* permanent jailbreak capability to customize every hardware and software function
+* capabilities via jailbreak to eliminate blue-glow appearance
-* post-jailbreak, built-in f.lux capability to avoid the glowing blue nightlight effect
-* a sturdy glass-and-steel housing that is light enough to be safely mounted with renter-friendly adhesive
+* a sturdy glass-and-steel housing light enough to be safely mounted with renter-friendly adhesive

-* with shipping, about $30 off of eBay
+On eBay, you’ll find them for $25 a pop.

 ### Upsides and downsides
 * **Good: the hardware lasts and lasts.**<br>The panel in the kitchen is on its fourteenth year of service: it was my first smartphone in 2011, then went on to be my spare device for wall-based web app experiments in 2015, and is currently living a happy life as the kitchen’s button panel.